Computing Groebner bases of ideal interpolation: Introduction

 Throughout the paper, $\mathbb{N}$ denotes the set of nonnegative integers.
 Let $\mathbb{N}^d := \{ (\alpha_1, \alpha_2, \dots, \alpha_d) : \alpha_i \in \mathbb{N}\}$.
 For $\boldsymbol{\alpha}=(\alpha_1, \alpha_2, \dots, \alpha_d) \in \mathbb{N}^d$, define $\boldsymbol{\alpha}!:=\alpha_1!\alpha_2!\cdots\alpha_d!$ and denote by ${\bf X}^{\boldsymbol{\alpha}}$ the monomial $x_1^{\alpha_1} x_2^{\alpha_2} \cdots x_d^{\alpha_d}$.
 Let $\{{\bf X}^{\boldsymbol{\alpha_1}},{\bf X}^{\boldsymbol{\alpha_2}},\dots, {\bf X}^{\boldsymbol{\alpha_n}}\}$ be a finite set of monomials and $\{L_i: \mathbb{F}[{\bf X}] \to \mathbb{F}, i=1,2,\dots, n\}$ be a finite set of linearly independent functionals.
 We can treat the matrix

 as a Vandermonde-like matrix.

-In this paper, we give algorithms to compute the reduced Gr\"{o}bner basis.
+In this paper, we give algorithms to compute the reduced Gr\"{o}bner basis by Gaussian elimination.
 Our major idea is based on the formal power series appeared in \cite{de Boor90}.
 In that paper, de Boor and Ron deduced excellent properties for the basis of interpolation they computed as the least degree forms of formal power series.
 In this paper, we focus on extracting the reduced Gr\"{o}bner basis from interpolation condition functionals.
 We translate interpolation condition functionals into formal power series via Taylor expansion, then the reduced Gr\"{o}bner basis is read from formal power series by Gaussian elimination.

 The paper is organized as follows.
 The preliminary is in Section \ref{sec:Preliminaries}.
-The algorithm for computing the reduced Gr\"{o}bner bases in single point ideal interpolation is presented in Section \ref{sec:3}.
-The algorithm for computing the reduced Gr\"{o}bner bases in several points ideal interpolation is presented in Section \ref{sec:4}.
-A special example is discussed in Section \ref{sec:5}.
+The algorithm for computing the ``reverse" reduced team is in Section \ref{sec:3}.
+The method to find the quotient ring basis is in Section \ref{sec:4}.
+The algorithms for computing the reduced Gr\"{o}bner bases are presented in Section \ref{sec:5}.
+A special example is discussed in Section \ref{sec:6}.